Boom Supersonic

 After a two-year stint as a Senior Director at Groupon, he decided to found Boom.
 First, he conducted several weeks of research, after which he concluded that supersonic travel was possible, and went about hiring aerospace engineers to help turn his vision into reality.
 The first people he hired were paid with money he had made from selling Kima Labs.
 Boom Supersonic then became part of Y Combinator’s W16 batch.

 Since its early days, Boom has made several key hires of aerospace experts.
 Troy Follak joined Boom as VP of Engineering in 2020 and was promoted to CTO in September 2023.
-Follak has previously held the role of Chief Engineer at Gulfstream, which makes some of the fastest commercial jets available on the market.
+Follak had previously held the role of Chief Engineer at Gulfstream, which makes some of the fastest commercial jets available on the market.
+However, Follak left Boom in May 2024 after serving just nine months in the role.

 Product